fjodor-rybakov/discord-nestjs/packages/common/README.md

 `TransformPipe` fills in the fields `DTO` from `CommandInteraction`.

-For prefix command use `PrefixCommandTransformPipe`.
+For prefix command use `PrefixCommandPipe`.

 #### 💡 Example